COVID-19 vaccines in pregnancy

-The benefits of getting vaccinated in pregnancy far outweigh the risks.
-Not only will the vaccine protect you from COVID-19 infection, but it will reduce the risk of severe illness and complications related to COVID-19 infections in pregnancy.
-And, studies suggest the antibodies your body develops following vaccination can pass to your baby, which may help provide protection after birth.
+Getting the vaccine during pregnancy will increase your protection against COVID-19 infection and reduce the risk of severe illness and complications related to COVID-19 infections in pregnancy.
+Studies have found that the antibodies your body develops following vaccination can be passed to your baby, which can help provide protection after birth.

 Getting the COVID-19 vaccine while you’re pregnant, breastfeeding or trying to conceive is safe, effective and highly recommended by:

 - the Provincial Council for Maternal and Child Health (PCMCH)